manoharan-lab/holopy/docs/source/users/theories.rst

 Including the effect of the lens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most of the scattering theories in `holopy` treat the fields on the detector as
+Most of the scattering theories in HoloPy treat the fields on the detector as
 a (magnified) image of the fields at the focal plane.
 While these theories
 usually provide a good description of holograms of particles far above the
 focus, when the particle is near near the focus subtle optical effects can